 Clinical Academic Resources (CAR) is a program to help students improve clinical, communication, and professional skills.
 CAR provides counseling, resources, and remediation services for students in clinical courses.
 This program works in partnership with the Educational Resource Coordinator led by Dr. Debbie Ingersoll.
 It also seeks input from the curriculum committees, clinical faculty, Advisory Colleges, Office of Student Affairs, and Professionalism and Clinical Skills task forces.
 The goal is to integrate the work of these groups into a cohesive resource that ensures that every student has successfully mastered the UNC School of Medicine clinical, communication, professional competencies prior to graduation.
-The Director of the CAR Program is TBD.

 - Assessment to identify competence areas that can benefit from improvement